Stele of Zignago

 Mostra di Arte Antica - Genova, Palazzo Bianco - 1892<br>I Liguri.
 Un antico popolo europeo tra Alpi e Mediterraneo. - Genova, Commenda di Pre - 2004

-Although the stele lacks depictions of dating elements, it falls within those attributed to the Copper Age, perhaps of type B of Ambrosi's classification.
-Recent studies place the phenomenon of the stele-statues in relation to the development of new economic forms (highland pastoralism) and the spread of human groups for whom it might have been important to point out certain elements of the territory of importance within the society of the time.
-During the Iron Age, the stele received an inscription in which an Etruscan onomastic formula (Mezio dei Nemusii) or a Celtic toponym (sanctuary of the middle) was read in the past.
-Recently, it is preferred to emphasise the alphabet type within a Leponzio-Ligurian linguistic area with an interpretation that, although controversial, seems to be oriented towards recognising an onomastic formula.
+Although there are no depictions of dating elements, the stele typologically belongs to those attributed to the Copper Age, perhaps type B in Ambrosi's classification.
+These are perhaps figures of ancestral heroes placed to mark pastures, deposits of raw materials or important routes during the Metal Age.
+This era was characterised by profound technological, social and economic changes: the discovery and use of metal objects; the spread of intensive sheep farming with the practice of burning forests to create pastures; the emergence of clans and other groups formed by blood relatives, whose burials are found in caves or monumental tombs.
+Recent studies link the phenomenon of stele statues to the development of new economic forms such as high-altitude pastoralism and the spread of human groups for whom it may have been important to mark certain elements of the territory that were of significant value within the society of the time.
+During the Iron Age, the stele received an inscription which in the past was read as an Etruscan onomastic formula (“Mezio dei Nemùsii”) or a Celtic place name (“middle sanctuary”).
+Recently, preference has been given to emphasising the type of alphabet within a Lepontic-Ligurian linguistic area with an interpretation that, although controversial, seems to recognise it as an onomastic formula.
 The body consists of an almost rectangular slab; the head is separated from the torso by a low, wide throat; the face is formed by lowering the surface into a circular shape from which emerge the triangular nose and the two pads that constitute the eyes.
 Anthropomorphic features are thus reduced to a minimum and sexual symbols and weapons are also missing.